Anglo-Saxon settlement of Britain: Background and context

 A traditional account of Anglo-Saxon immigration has been influential since at least the 8th century, when Bede outlined his reconstruction of what had happened some centuries earlier.
-While he partly based upon his work upon earlier records such as the near contemporary Gildas, these gave a very incomplete picture, and he added many details.
+While he partly based his work upon earlier records such as the near contemporary Gildas, these gave a very incomplete picture, and he added many details.
 Modern scholars see several aspects of his expanded account as questionable, while popular and fictional accounts, including even Arthurian legend, have tended to take it for granted.

 In the traditional account, there was a single large coordinated invasion of Anglo-Saxons into Britain after the end of Roman rule in 411.
 This adventus saxonum represented the main immigration event, and this was followed by a period where small, pagan Anglo-Saxon kingdoms in the east fought small Celtic Christian kingdoms in the west, and bit by bit the Anglo-Saxons defeated the Britons and took over the country, and in this way England became English by force.
-In this traditional account ethnic Anglo-Saxons and ethnic Britons were from the beginning distinct and separated peoples, conscious of the war between their nations.
+According to this account ethnic Anglo-Saxons and ethnic Britons were from the beginning distinct and separated peoples, conscious of the war between their nations.
 It was envisioned that Britons living in Anglo-Saxon kingdoms either had to move or convert to a foreign culture.

 In contrast, modern scholars generally believe that Germanic speakers started arriving in Britain before the end of Roman rule, probably mainly as soldiers.
 They may have formed a significant part of Romano-British society at the end of Roman rule, and their culture probably continued to be especially associated with the military.
 That immigration and conflict involving Germanic speakers increased during the 5th century, after the end of Roman rule, is still widely accepted by scholars, but it is no longer assumed that this necessarily involved the immediate formation of small Anglo-Saxon kingdoms, or a straightforward conflict between two opposed ethnic groups.
 Although such ethnic kingdoms were known to Bede from his own time, much uncertainty remains about the way in which these kingdoms developed between the time of Gildas and the time of Bede.